-The Kaupthing Resolution Committee was dissolved on 1 January 2012 and the Winding-up Committee has assumed all responsibility for managing the Kaupthing estate.
+The Kaupthing Resolution Committee was dissolved on 1 January 2012 and the Winding-up Committee assumed all responsibility for managing the Kaupthing estate.
 On 16 March 2016, a new board of directors was appointed to replace the Winding-up Committee.

 On 24 November 2015, the requisite majority of Kaupthing's unsecured creditors voted at a creditors' meeting held to approve a composition proposal (at which point it became a composition agreement, the Composition Agreement), through which Kaupthing would exit the winding-up proceedings.
-The

-Composition Agreement was approved by the District Court on 15 December 2015 and became final and binding on 23 December 2015.
+The Composition Agreement was approved by the District Court on 15 December 2015 and became final and binding on 23 December 2015.
 In order to allow Kaupthing to implement the Composition Agreement, the Icelandic Central Bank has granted Kaupthing certain exemptions from Icelandic foreign capital controls on the basis that Kaupthing, among other things, has made a "stability contribution" to the Icelandic Central Bank.

 As part of a refinancing of the Bank's debt position undertaken in connection with the "stability contribution", on 11 January 2016 the Bank issued USD747,481,000 Resettable Notes due 2023 (the Resettable Notes) under the Programme to Kaupthing.
 The Bank and Kaupthing agreed to set off Kaupthing's obligation to pay the purchase price in respect of the Resettable Notes against the Bank's obligation to make payment of all amounts outstanding under a foreign currency loan provided to the Bank by the Icelandic Central Bank on 22 January 2010 (such loan having been purchased by Kaupthing from the Icelandic Central Bank) and to return certain foreign currency deposits held by the Bank for Kaupthing.
-The Resettable Notes are subject to mandatory prepayment in the event of certain further issues of debt securities and only USD 100 million in aggregate principal amount of the Resettable Notes remains outstanding as of the date of this Base Prospectus.
+The Resettable Notes were repaid in full as of 30 June 2017.

-SHAREHOLDER OF THE BANK
+SHAREHOLDERS OF THE BANK